Kukicha – Den's Tea website

 kukicha image

-Comparing the tea leaf and the stem, stems contain more amounts of "L-Theanine" (a factor of Umami), "Pyrazine" (an aromatic organic compound) and "geraniol linalool", (a flowery or sweet aroma).
-This is because, L-Theanine in the tea leaf turns to tannin (a factor of bitterness) through photosynthesis caused by sunshine.
-However photosynthesis does not happen to the stems even under sunshine, so L-Theanine remains in the stem resulting a pure Umami taste.
+Comparatively speaking, the stem of the tea plant are known to contain more L-theanine (a factor of umami), pyrazine (an aromatic organic compound) and geraniol linalool (a flowery or sweet aroma).
+This is because the L-theanine in the tea leaf turns into tannins (a factor of bitterness) through photosynthesis caused by sunshine.

 There are two steps to take stems out of the Aracha:

-No.1 Denbo - Statistic electricity drum machine Denbo uses an electrical stick.
+No.1 Denbo - Statistic electricity drum machine called a denbo that uses an electrical stick.
 The tea leaves pass through a rolling drum containing high voltage electricity.
-Since stems are drier, the drum can easily pick them up by static electricity.
-The tea leaves which contain more moisture, pass through since they don't stick to the drum.
+Since stems are drier, the drum can easily pick them up using static electricity.
+The tea leaves, which contain more moisture, pass through since they don't stick to the drum.

-No. 2 Shikibetsu - Color sort machine Shikibetsu separates by color.
+No. 2 Shikibetsu - A color sorting machine, called a shikibetsu, separates the material by color.
 This machine has many slots that the tea passes through.
 At the bottom, a color sensor recognizes the color of the tea leaf.
 If the color is pale, the sensor blows a stream of air to hit the pale colored stems while the green tea passes through.
 Isn't it amazing?

-"Karigane" is a Japanese term for a wild goose.
-Folklore says that some of these wild geese often hold small branches in their beaks while they fly.
+Karigane is a Japanese term for wild geese.
+Japanese folklore says that some of these wild geese often hold small branches in their beaks when they fly.
 They then put them on the water and sit on them.
-The branches they carry resemble twigs from tea bushes and Kukicha (twig tea) has been called "Karigane" in some areas of Japan.
+The branches they carry resemble twigs of tea bushes, so kukicha (twig tea) has been called "karigane" in some areas of Japan.

 Brewing

-Brewing is easy and you can enjoy the good flavor with a casual brewing technique.
-Kukicha contains high amount of L-Theanine with lower amount of tannin, so even if you brew it with high temperature water, it won't be bitter.
-We recommend 180F water and a steeping time of about 60 seconds to get a robust aroma and flavor.
+Kukicha is a casual brewer's dream.
+Kukicha contains a high amount of L-theanine with lower amount of tannin, so, even if you brew it with high temperature water, it is difficult for it to become bitter.
+Instead, you experience the brew's rich body, light, vegetal sweetness, and gentle aroma.
+In general, for kukicha we recommend 180F water and a steeping time of about 60 seconds, but you are welcome to explore different water temperatures and steeping times.

 roasted kukicha